pundarikaksha7/Adobe-Resume-Builder/README.md

 # Adobe-Resume-Builder-Project
 This project is a resume builder application which accepts data from the user from a webpage or a Curl request, processes it and returns a ```.pdf``` file using Adobe's Document Generation API.

-You can find the demonstration at https://adobe-resume-builder-4dvofrzd7-pundarikaksha7.vercel.app/resume

-Important: The above link is just for demonstration and is not to be used for deployment for commercial purposes.

 This is my solution for Adobe's Papyrus Nebulae Hackathon's second round, built on Node JS framework.

+## Demonstration

+The demonstration of the project can be accessed at the following URL: https://adobe-resume-builder.vercel.app/resume

+This website is deployed on Vercel, utilizing the API developed from this repository to generate dynamic resumes.

+Source code of the deployed website resides in the ```deploy``` branch of the same repository.

+Please note that the provided link is solely for demonstration purposes and is not used for commercial deployment.

 # Documentation